josesuarez-accenture/openathon-angular/openathon_day/task01-ReactiveForms/README.md

         required : 'The field is required'
         },
     surname: {
-        required : 'The field is required',
+        required : 'The field is required'
-        minlength : 'The min length is 2 characters' },
+    },
     phone : {
         required : 'The field is required'